jasonpartyka/d8-guide/core/file_and_image.md

 * File directory: A location in your public or private directory (as configured earlier).
 Please do not ignore this field outright, especially if you are going to have many file or image fields.
 * Maximum image resolution/Minimum image resolution/Maximum upload size
   * Highly recommended that these fields reflect your designs and mockups.
 If you have not settled on a design yet, please be sure to make a task to come back to it.

+Like all fields, you can configure as many istances as you need.